-Successful/won task checks

-#Task checks 0 1 2 3 4 5
+#Task checks 0 1 # Successful/w 2 on task checks 3 4 5

 3 Abysmal Limited Good Great

 4 Abysmal Bad Limited Good Great

 5 Abysmal Bad Limited Limited Good Great

 CREATING CHALLENGES

 - Start by listing the skills involved in the challenge. - Decide on a Good outcome, based on the desired result. - Decide what happens if you don't get the desired result.
 Often, it's just that: you don't get it.
 That's the Bad outcome. - Decide the worst thing that can happen.
 That's your Abysmal outcome. - Add something even better for the Great outcome and some setback for the Limited outcome.
 You can do that as it comes up.